apache/airflow-site/landing-pages/site/content/en/blog/apache-airflow-for-new-comers.md

 You can use PostgreSQL or MySQL as a backend for airflow.
 It is easy to change to PostgreSQL or MySQL.

-This command "./breeze --backend mysql" selects MySQL as the backend in the breeze environment.
+This command `./breeze --backend mysql` selects MySQL as the backend when starting the breeze environment.

 ### Operators
 Operators determine what gets done by a task.
 Airflow has a lot of builtin Operators.
 Each operator